matthewroy01/matthewroy01.github.io/capstoneblog.md

 ---

 ## March 15th, 2019
+### Personal Goals/Evaluation (Sem.
+2)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So far this semester I think I've done a decent job as a member of my team.
+I've been able to act as a lead and help facilitate meetings in relation to my discipline.
+I've worked with the other disciplines in helping them get work done (improving mechanics and how they work for design and creating tools/implementing animation for art).
+Two things I'd like to improve on is the creation of tasks for my fellow programmers and having a more positive outlook on the team.
+So far, task creation has been difficult for the four programmers but we've recently met with programming faculty during a discipline review to help come up with more ideas for tasks.
+In terms of me being more positive, I tend to be rather pessimistic and "all-bussiness" when it comes to my interactions with the team, so I need to work on lightening up.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based on that, here are some goals for myself moving forward:

+* go to meetings/class more prepared with ideas for tasks for myself and the other programmers, perhaps writing a plan beforehand
+* lighten up a little, try to be more positive, we're making a game for pete's sake
+* continue to work on more tools, making the art populator tool was really fun, should benefit the team, and is a good thing to help expand my portfolio

+---
+---

+## March 14th, 2019
 ### My Role as a Lead Programmer (Sem.
 2)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some time ago, I wrote a post titled "My Role as a Programmer" where I reflected on my responsibilities as a programmer: generally being focused on tools and keeping the process of content creation as smooth as possible for the other disciplines.
 Today, I want to discuss "My Role as a *Lead* Programmer".
 This semester, with the increased size of our team including three additional programmers, I've taken the role of the lead programmer.